kontalk/specs/group.md

 All messages must be sent to the entity called `[hostname]` (TODO: service discovery will be used for this).

 ## Creating groups
-A user that wants to initiate a group sends a group opening command to all participants by using a message stanza, indicating a group ID and optionally a group subject.
-Participants list is indicated in the address list by using XEP-0033 - which will be stripped out by the server - and also in the `<group/>` child.
+A user who wants to initiate a group sends a group opening command with the type `create` to all participants by using a message stanza, indicating a group ID and optionally a group subject.
+The participants list is included in the address list by using XEP-0033 - which will be stripped out by the server - and also in the `<group/>` child.

 ```xml
 <message type='chat' from='david@beta.kontalk.net/home' to='beta.kontalk.net'>